easybiblabs/rpi-dashboard/README.md

 ## Updating the Dashboard

-It does a `get pull` on reboot, so power-cycling the RPi should be enough.
+It does a `get pull` on boot, so power-cycling the RPi should be enough.

 ## Copying